 Smoking and Substance Abuse

 Smoking and substance abuse can also lead to a disqualification of a life insurance payout.
-Insurance companies consider these behaviors as high-risk factors that can significantly impact an individual’s health.
+Insurance companies consider these behaviors high-risk factors that can significantly impact an individual’s health.
 If the insured was a smoker or had a history of substance abuse and this information was not disclosed during the application process, the claim may be denied.

 Engaging in Dangerous Activities